 The Plant Science major applies the principles of agriculture, biology, and chemistry to plant life.
 The curriculum is flexible enough to let students create an academic program with his/her advisor that suits the student’s individual career goals.

-Outcomes: The diversity of careers our graduates enter includes; plant biologist, plant production in both field and enclosed environments, golf course superintendent, geneticist, plant breeder, crop consulting, environmental management and graduate education.
+Outcomes: The diversity of careers our graduates enter includes: plant biologist, plant production in both field and enclosed environments, golf course superintendent, geneticist, plant breeder, crop consultant, environmental management, and graduate education.

 For more information, visit the UD Online Catalog.